tc-tommo/cv/cv.md

 # Personal Statement

 Friendly, adaptable and hardworking individual with extensive experience in hospitality roles, including one of Edinburgh's busiest Costa stores.
 Skilled in delivering excellent customer service, working efficiently under pressure, and maintaining a positive atmosphere.
 Proven ability to handle cash, resolve customer queries, and work as part of a team.
-Suitable for part time work to support through a busy festival season.
+Suitable for part time work and available for immediate start to support a busy festival season.

 # Skills

 - Excellent customer service and communication
 - Cash handling and till operation
-- Teamwork and collaboration
-- Multitasking and working under pressure
+- Efficient service and industrial production experience
-- Event organisation
+- Teamwork and organisation

 ---